| FREQUENTLY

 Do

+I have to repair everything wrong with the house?
 While a Pre-Listing Inspection is not intended to be a

 "to do" or repair list for the home, many sellers take